Get a quote

 Berlin’s superb public transport infrastructure makes the city straightforward to navigate for groups and the abundance of sites and visits will engage and bring history, language or art to life for your students.

-Accommodation and flights tend to be cheapest in the off-peak November to February season but with a vast choice of flights available, you can save a lot by being flexible on your dates.
 If you travel in December you're sure to feel festive as the Christmas markets begin to pop up in the city but you'll want to pack your hats and scarves!
-The weather in Berlin varies from a height of 24 degrees in July - August to the lowest -1 in January.
+The weather in Berlin varies from a high of 24°C in July - August to a low of -1°C in January.

 Excursions